Quantum advantage in zero-error function computation with side information: Introduction

 The classical version of this problem where Alice communicates classical bits has a long history.
 The typical setting considers $m$-length blocks of the sources $X_i, Y_i$, for $i \in [m]$ where $[m]= \{1, \dots, m\}$, and the schemes allow the calculation of $f(X_i, Y_i)$ for $i \in [m]$.
 Suppose that Bob is content with asymptotically error-free reconstruction.
 This means that the probability that there exists an index in $[m]$ such that the function computation is incorrect can be made arbitrarily small with increasing $m$.
 In this case, the work of \cite{OrlitskyR_01} provides a precise characterization of the required rate of transmission.
-Under this scenario, for the source coding with side information setting, the solution follows from the Slepian-Wolf theorem \cite{slepian1973noiseless}.
+In this scenario, for the source coding with side information setting, the solution follows from the Slepian-Wolf theorem \cite{slepian1973noiseless}.
 On the other hand, if Bob insists on recovering the function computation with zero-error, the problem is significantly more complicated.
-There are several works in this setting as well, e.g., \cite{Witsenhausen_76,FergusonB_75,ahlswede1979coloring,AlonO_95,LinialV89,OrlitskyR_01,KornerO_98,Charpenay_23}, see Part III of \cite{KornerO_98} for an extensive survey.
+There are several works in this setting as well, e.g., \cite{Witsenhausen_76,FergusonB_75,ahlswede1979coloring,AlonO_95,LinialV89,OrlitskyR_01,KornerO_98,Charpenay_23}.
+Also, see Part III of \cite{KornerO_98} for an extensive survey.

 In this work, our focus is on the zero-error version of the function computation with side information.
-We study two scenarios: (i) Alice can transmit classical bits to Bob, and (ii) Alice can transmit quantum states to Bob.
 The study of classical zero-error source coding with side information was initiated in \cite{Witsenhausen_76}.
 This work introduced the notion of the confusion graph ({\it cf.} Definition \ref{defn:confusion_graph}).
-Furthermore, it showed that when using fixed-length codes, the optimal classical transmission strategy for Alice is to color the confusion graph and transmit the color to Bob.
+Furthermore, it showed that when using fixed length codes, the optimal classical transmission strategy for Alice is to color the confusion graph and transmit the color to Bob.
 Variable length codes were considered in \cite{AlonO_96} and the corresponding rate was characterized as the chromatic entropy of the confusion graph.
-Several variants of these problems in the zero-error setting have been examined \cite{CharpenayTR23ITW, CharpenayTR23ISIT, AlonO_96, Shayevitz_14, Malak_22}
+Several variants of these problems in the zero-error setting have been examined \cite{CharpenayTR23ITW, CharpenayTR23ISIT, AlonO_96, Shayevitz_14, Malak_22}.